Cystoscopy for Women

 Read the form carefully and ask questions if anything is not clear.

-- The type of fasting (not eating or drinking anything) needed before the procedure
+The type of fasting (not eating or drinking anything) needed before the test will

-will depend on the type of anesthesia used.
-Your doctor will give you specific instructions
+depend on the type of anesthesia used.
+Follow any directions you are given for not

-regarding how long to fast.
-You may be given other instructions about a special diet
+eating or drinking before the test.
+You may be given other instructions about a special

-to follow for a day or two before the procedure.
+diet to follow for a day or two before the test.

-iodine, tape, or anesthetic agents (local and general).
+latex, iodine, tape, or anesthesia medicines (local and general).

-blood clotting.
-You may need to stop these medicines before the procedure.
+that affect blood clotting.
+You may need to stop these medicines before the test.

-- If local anesthesia is used, you will be awake during the procedure, but you may be
+If local anesthesia is used, you will be awake during the test.
+But you may be given

-given a sedative.
-You will need someone to drive you home afterwards.
+medicine (sedative) to help you relax.
+You will need someone to drive you home afterward.

-when passing urine, fever, and urine that looks dark, cloudy, or reddish in color
+pain or burning when passing urine, fever, and urine that looks dark, cloudy, or reddish

 What happens during cystoscopy?